ArtezGDA/Course-Material/DesignAChatbot.md

 **Lesson 1: Introduction**

-- something
+- introduction assignment
+- formulate your first ideas

 **Homework:**

 - Formulate your concept.
+Give a couple of sentences of an possible conversation scenario.

 #####Week 2:
 *November 15th 2016*

 **Lesson 2: ...**

-- something
+-
+- reflection on your idea in the group / small groups

 **Homework:**